rackerlabs/technical-blog/_posts/2019-05-10-metro-virtual-data-centers.md

 ### Introduction

-In a traditional DR solution, one DR center is deployed for each production data center.
-The DR center does not provide service access unless the production data center encounters a disaster that leads to a service breakdown, which can't be repaired in a short span of time.
-Therefore, DR systems face the following
+In a traditional DR solution, one DR center is deployed for each production data center (DC).
+The DR center does not provide service access unless the production DC encounters a disaster that leads to a service breakdown, which can't be repaired in a short span of time.
+Therefore, DR centers face the following
 challenges:

-- When the production center encounters power supply failures, fires, floods, or earthquakes, manual operation is required to switch services to the DR system.
+- When the production center encounters power supply failures, fires, floods, or earthquakes, manual operation is required to switch services to the DR center.
 Professional recovery measures and debugging are also required.
 These disasters might cause long-term service interruption and service discontinuity.